delapuentem/influxdb_customclient/README.md

 # InfluxDB Custom Client
-Custom library of  python client influxdb 1.x https://github.com/influxdata/influxdb-python
+Custom library inheriting from influxdb 1.x python client https://github.com/influxdata/influxdb-python

 ## How to use